Trio Makes Semifinals in Clara Barton Competition

 Some of the students’ past experiences may have also helped them:

-Cheema interned as a congressional support fellow in the Department of Defense, and spent her 1L summer in the Office of Military Commissions assisting in the prosecution of eight alleged members of al-Qaeda charged with war crimes.
+Cheema interned as a congressional support fellow in the Department of Defense, and spent her 1L summer in the Office of the Secretary of Defense investigating war crimes.

 Danescu spent three years with a team at the RAND Corporation developing national security and cyber policy for the Department of Defense.